shivam-cse/DSA-Problem-Notes/README.md

 # DSA-Problem-Notes
-This is platform to submit your DSA related problems.
+This is a platform to submit your DSA-related problems.
 It is really helpful for those people who have started their coding.
-Students can mark down their notes so that they can remmeber problem logic
+Students can mark down their notes to remember the problem-solving logic.

 # Home Page
 ![home](https://user-images.githubusercontent.com/56253080/169805083-64a7b17c-c59b-4490-b345-32f79ddf5d6b.png)